 In that case, it would turn into a regular wrongful death or personal injury suit against the firearm manufacturer.
 Pulling the trigger of a firearm and killing something is where the law states that the firearm is doing what it’s designed to do.

 Have you or someone you know been wrongly injured?

-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional Dallas-Fort Worth personal injury attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our contact form online, or call (214) 526-7900, and we will get you on the road to recovery.